DENNEHY, Thomas Francis

-Thomas was into sports, playing for the Celtic football team for several years and participating in tennis, with some success, and sometimes in the doubles with a sister.
+Thomas was educated at the Timaru Roman Catholic Boys’ School where he gained his proficiency certificate in 1907.
+He was into sports, playing for the Celtic football team for several years and participating in tennis, with some success, and sometimes in the doubles with a sister.
 Thomas and Miss McAteer won the ladies’ and men’s tournament for prizes held in February 1912.
 In 1914 he and a partner were entered in the Otago Tennis Association’s Easter tournament men’s handicap doubles, but they defaulted in the second round, perhaps because of the storm which blew up.
 He was elected to the committee of the St John’s Tennis Club in 1910 and as secretary and treasurer of the St John’s Tennis Club in 1913 and appointed delegate to the Sub-Association.
 He appears to have inherited some of the family musical talent also.
-The Timaru Operatic Society produced the opera “Boccacio” on 9 February 1911 at Geraldine in aid of the Geraldine District brass Band funds.
+The Timaru Operatic Society produced the opera “Boccacio” on 9 February 1911 at Geraldine in aid of the Geraldine District Brass Band funds.
 There in the chorus was Mr T. Dennehy.
 He was in a trio which sang parts of the Solemn High Mass celebrated on the third anniversary (4 October 1914) of the opening of the Sacred Heart Church.
 His sister Eileen played the organ and led the choir on this occasion.

 Thomas was living at home – at the Dennehy residence, Ashhill House, North Street, Timaru, working as a clerk in 1914.
 By 1916 he was a clerk for the NZ Refrigerating Company in Christchurch, where he was listed on the Reserve Roll and had initially enlisted in July 1916, before being drawn in the ballot later that year.
 He had first been rejected for service on account of varicocele.
 He also experienced slight deafness in the right ear.
 To the accompaniment of cheers and stirring tunes from the bands, the men of the 26th Reinforcements of the Canterbury Infantry Regiment had left Christchurch by the express train on 7 February 1917.
 This, after Colonel Chaffey had addressed them, impressing upon them the great need for discipline if they were to meet the great military nations of Europe, wishing them the best of luck, and expressing the opinion that they would worthily uphold the fine traditions already established by Canterbury regiments.
 He embarked with the 25th Reinforcements, leaving Wellington on 26 April 1917 and destined for Plymouth, England per the Turakina.
 After some months at Sling Private T. Dennehy proceeded overseas and joined his battalion in France on 16 September 1917.